oscarabreu/Classical-WebServer/README.md

 The current implementation uses in-memory storage, meaning data won't persist across server restarts.
 For a more robust solution, consider integrating a database.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change